-He just turned Toby Keith on Spotify after a half hour of Spamalot.
+He just turned Toby Keith on Spotify after a half hour of listening to Spamalot.
 We each have a glass in hand: Me with Spanish Temperanillo and Him a glass of Moosehead.
 “I want to talk about me,” the song from Toby Keith, is playing, coincidentally…and we will talk about him…because I’ve asked if I can interview my husband, the homeschool dad.

 But first, I share some things I wouldn’t have thought I’d see this homeschool dad do with our four kids…